Andrew Clark (soccer)

-Andrew Charles Clark (born 24 August 1974) is an Australian former soccer player, who played as a defender.
+Andrew Charles Clark (born 24 August 1974) is an Australian former soccer player who played as a defender.
 As a player, had stints in the Australian National Soccer League (NSL) and A-League, most notably for Canberra Cosmos, Parramatta Power and the Central Coast Mariners.
-Since the later part of his playing career, he has worked as a fitness coach, including stints with the Central Coast Mariners, Vegalta Sendai, Sydney FC and the Australian national soccer team.
+Since the later part of his playing career, he has worked as a fitness coach, including stints with the Central Coast Mariners, Vegalta Sendai, Sydney FC and the Australia men's national soccer team.

 Early life

 Clark was born in Gosford, on the Central Coast of New South Wales.

 Playing career

 Early years

 Clark played youth football for a number of clubs on the Central Coast, including Central Coast FC, where he played several seasons in the first team in the 1990s.
 In 1997, he was one of four Australians signed by Five-One-Seven to play in the Hong Kong First Division League in 1997–98.
 He spent the subsequent twelve years playing for a number of clubs in New South Wales, with the exception of a season in Malaysia with Kedah FA in the 2003 Liga Perdana 1.

 Clark announced that he would be retiring as a player in February 2010, at the end of the 2009–10 Central Coast Mariners season.